PrayujaTeli/InsuranceReport/README.md

 - **Power BI Desktop** for dashboard development
 - Data visualization techniques: bar charts, line graphs, KPIs
 - Metrics-based storytelling for easy non-technical understanding
 ---

-## 📝 Reflection

-This dashboard project helped me explore how data can drive decisions in the insurance sector.
-From policy types to customer profiles, every insight is built for clarity and simplicity.
-The goal was to create something useful not just for analysts, but for any team member—whether they're in sales, marketing, or operations.

-The visual dashboard is accompanied by this README and can be extended for use in presentations or reporting.

----

 ##